Department Graduate Handbook

 2. GTAs will not be expected to complete outside readings beyond those required of students in the course, except in circumstances where a GTA is assigned as a DSL in a course for which they lack preparation; in these cases, the instructor may provide additional readings as necessary.

-3. If there are problems between the instructor and the GTA that the GTA does not think can be brought directly to the instructor, the GTA should contact the Graduate Studies Chair, who will consult with the Graduate Studies Coordinator, and, when necessary, the Department Chair.
+3. If there are problems between the instructor and the GTA that the GTA does not think can be brought directly to the instructor, the GTA should contact the Director of Graduate Studies, who will consult with the Graduate Studies Coordinator, and, when necessary, the Department Chair.

 4. DSLs will be assigned as discussion leaders to appropriate lower-level courses, or any online course, as needed by the department.
 Although DSLs will ordinarily be assigned to courses related to one of their fields of study, it may occasionally be necessary to assign a DSL to a course for which they have little or no graduate-level preparation.